-optional arguments: -h,help show this help message and exit dest DIR Set the destination path where the archive will be extracted.
+ontional angumentas optional arguments: show this halp massage and swit -h,help show this help message and exit dest DIR Set the destination path where the archive will be extracted.
 By default, the current directory is used.
-Sane values include: etc/apps, etc/deployment-apps, and so on. app-name NAME The app name to use when expanding the archive By default the app name is taken from the archive as the ton-level noth included in the archive (by convention) defeult die DID Name of the directory where the default contents will Name of the directory where the default contents will be stored.
-Inis is a useful feature for apps that use a dynamic default directory that's created and managed by the 'combine' mode. exclude EXCLUDE, -e EXCLUDE Add a file pattern to exclude from extraction.
-Splunk's pseudo-glob patterns are supported here. '' for any non-directory match, '' for ANY (including directories), and '?' for a single character. keep KEEP, -k KEEP Specify a pattern for files to preserve during an upgrade.
-Repeat this argument to keep multiple patterns. allow-local Allow local/ and local.meta files to be extracted from the archive. git-sanity-check {o ff.changed.untracked.ignored} By default 'git status' is run on the destination folder to detect working tree or index modifications before the uparchive process start.
-Sanity check choices as from locat restrictive to most therewerk Laff answerts all safety sharks theread sharts off prevents all safety checks.
-Changed aborts only upon local modifications to files tracked by git. untracked (the default) looks for changed and untracked files. 'ignored' aborts is (any) local changes, untracked, or ignored files are found. git-mode {nochange, stage,commit} Set the desired level of git integration.
+Sane values include: etc/apps, etc/deployment-apps, and so on. app-name NAME The app name to use when expanding the archive.
+By default, the app name is taken from the archive as the top-level path included in the archive (by convention). default-dir DIR Name of the directory where the default contents will be stored.
+This is a useful feature for apps that use a dynamic default directory that's created and managed by the 'combine' mode. exclude EXCLUDE • EXCLUDE EXCLODE Add a file pattern to exclude from extraction.
+Splunk's pseudo-glob patterns are supported here. '' for any non-directory match, '' for ANY (including directories), and '?' for a single character. keep KEEP, -k K upgrade.
+Repeat this argument to keep multiple patterns. allow-local Allow local/ and local.meta files to be extracted from the archive. git-sanity-chec k {off,changed,untracked,ignored} By default, 'git status' is run on the destination folder to detect working tree or index modifications before the unarchive process start.
+Sanity check choices go from least restrictive to most thorough: 'off' prevents all safety checks. 'changed' aborts only upon local modifications to files tracked by git. 'untracked' (the default) looks for changed and untracked files. 'ignored' aborts is (any) local changes, untracked, or ignored files are found. rit-mode (nacha git-mode {nocha Set the desired level of git integration.
 The default mode is stage, where new, updated, or removed files are automatically handled for you.
 To prevent any 'git add' or 'git rm' commands from being run, pick the 'nochange' mode. no-edit Tell git to skip opening your editor on commit.
 By default, you will be prompted to review/edit the commit message.
-(Git Tip: Delete the content of the default message to abort the commit) git-commit-args GIT COMMIT ARGS -G GIT COMMIT ARGS Bit commit digo dil Extra arguments to pass to 'git' LALIA ALGUMENTS TO PASS TO SIT
+(Git Tip: Delete the content of the default message to abort the commit.) git-commit-args GIT_COMMIT_ARGS, -G GIT_COMMIT_ARGS - 0 Extra arguments to pass to 'git'